adrianmross/galagorand/Blog.md

 `SendAsset(string receiver, Address sender, ulong amount)`: This method asynchronously sends the asset to the specified receiver by creating and sending a transaction to the Algorand blockchain.
 It also updates the balance and the `balanceText` UI element

-We then need to call this method from the `waiter` coroutine so that the asset is first indexed before sending it.
+You then need to call this method from the `waiter` coroutine so that the asset is first indexed before sending it.

 ```csharp
 // Waiter is used to wait for 2 seconds before sending the asset, this is to ensure that the asset is created before sending